Dev Guide

 await storage.secrets.delete('authToken');

-When an app is uninstalled, all secret data will be deleted.
-If the app is reinstalled, the secret store is empty.
+When users uninstall your app, all secret data is deleted.
+If users reinstall the app, the secrets store is empty.

 Type safety